YiChong-Liu/cs498_final/backend/README.md

 http://localhost:3000/api/top-hashtags?limit=3
 ```

-It will display the top 3.
+It will now display the top 3 hashtags.